benbrastmckie/.config/README.md

 # .config

 NOTE: these instructions were written for my old vimscript config, and will be updated soon.
+The config is nevertheless ready to clone/fork and install in approximately the same manner described below.

 ## A complete configuration for writing LaTeX documents with [NeoVim](https://neovim.io).